-INT- intermittent LO - low speed HI - high speed
+INT - intermittent LO - low speed

-In intermittent, the wipers operate every few seconds.
-In low speed and high speed, the wipers run continuously.
+HI - high speed

 To operate the wipers in mist mode, push the control lever down.
 The wipers run at high speed until you release the lever.
 This gives you a quick way to clear the windshield.

-The rear window wiper switch is located next to the windshield wiper switch.
+Rear Window Wiper/Washer The rear window wiper switch is located next to the windshield wiper switch.
 To activate the rear windshield wiper, turn the switch "ON."
 If you wish to use the wiper and washer, turn and hold the switch one position up from "ON."
 To use the washer only, turn and hold the switch one position down from "OFF."